UMR CNRS 7253

 Related problems are how to model independence to obtain tractable joint models (and how to compute with such latter models), or how to simulate a given imprecise probabilistic model.

-Some of our recent research also deals with the problem of how to efficiently evaluate the reliability when the component reliabilities are uncertain and modelled by imprecise probabilistic knowledge (more speicifically belief functions).
+Some of our recent research also deals with the problem of how to efficiently evaluate the reliability when the component reliabilities are uncertain and modelled by imprecise probabilistic knowledge (more specifically belief functions), and also how to estimate parameters in an inverse problem setting (in peculiar considering mechanical problems).

 Learning problems